kubeshop/testkube/docs/docs/articles/getting-started.md

 Testkube is a Kubernetes-native test orchestration and execution framework that allows you to automate the executions of your existing testing tools inside your Kubernetes cluster, removing all the complexity from your CI/CD pipelines.

-To get started, you can follow the instructions in Testkube Cloud, or watch this video for a step-by-step walkthrough.
+To get started, you can follow the instructions in Testkube Pro, or watch this video for a step-by-step walkthrough.

-<iframe width="100%" height="315" src="https://www.youtube.com/embed/YnR5yOO8C4s?si=3xdK77wcQVpJQrwt" title="YouTube Tutorial: Installing Testkube Cloud" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+<iframe width="100%" height="315" src="https://www.youtube.com/embed/YnR5yOO8C4s?si=3xdK77wcQVpJQrwt" title="YouTube Tutorial: Installing Testkube Pro" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-## Step 1: Sign up for Testkube Cloud
+## Step 1: Sign up for Testkube Pro
-[Create an account](https://cloud.testkube.io/) using GitHub or GitLab.
+[Create an account](https://app.testkube.io/) using GitHub or GitLab.

 ![Sign in to Testkube](../img/sign-in.png)